-Keith E. Mellinger, Associate Professor of Mathematics and Chair of the Department of Mathematics, earned a Ph.D.
+Keith E. Mellinger, Associate Professor of Mathematics and Director of the Quality Enhancement Plan, earned a Ph.D.
 (2001) and M.S.
 (1997) in mathematics from the University of Delaware, after receiving a B.S.
 (1995) in mathematics from Millersville University (Pennsylvania).
 He also had a VIGRE (Vertical Integration of Research and Education) post-doctoral position at the University of Illinois at Chicago.

 The recipient of many internal grants and a Jepson Fellowship from the University of Mary Washington, Dr. Mellinger is a Project NExT fellow through the Mathematical Association of America.
 In 2006, he was awarded a young investigator grant from the National Security Agency for his research in finite geometry and coding theory.
 In 2008, Mellinger was recognized with the UMW Alumni Association Outstanding Young Faculty Member Award, and in 2010, he and a Virginia Tech colleague received the Carl B. Allendoerfer Award at the Mathematical Association of America annual meeting.
 This national writing award honored Dr. Mellinger for the article “Kirkman’s Schoolgirls Wearing Hats and Walking Through Fields of Numbers.”
 In 2013, the Millersville University Alumni Association honored Dr. Mellinger with their Young Alumni Achievement Award.